National Arts Club: Permanent collection

+Public programs

+Events

+The club produces over 150 free public events per year, allowing the general public to get a broader understanding of the arts, in categories like architecture, archeology, fashion, photography, literary, music, theater, dance, and more.

 Exhibitions

 The club hosts a rotating series of public art exhibitions in its galleries.
-Works by Pablo Picasso, Joan Míro, Ilya and Emilia Kabakov, Lissa Rivera, Andy Warhol, Keith Haring, and many other renowned artists have been featured in the space.
+Works by Keith Haring, Ilya and Emilia Kabakov, Joan Miró, Pablo Picasso, Lissa Rivera, Andy Warhol, and many other renowned artists have been featured in the space.

 In December 2020, the Club presented Voices of the Soho Renaissance, the first exhibition of artwork born out of the calls for social justice which transformed New York City's Soho neighborhood, following the murders of George Floyd and Breonna Taylor.
 The show was followed by What Happened This Summer: ART2HEART, a second exhibition exploring the topic.

-Societies within the club
+Other societies within the club

 Several smaller groups have existed within the National Arts Club: